Teens and Birth Control

 sexually active, always be prepared.
 To protect yourself and your future, think

-birth control methods and STD protection.
+birth control methods and STI protection.

 Never have sex without protection.
 Using condoms will

-reduce your risk of getting an STD.
+reduce your risk of getting an STI.

 Even a single act of sexual intercourse can lead to pregnancy or an